 It seems that a lot of Android tablet news is coming out of Computex already - we've already seen the Padfone and Eee Pad MeMO 3D from ASUS, the ViewPad 7x and 10Pro from ViewSonic, and now, the WIndPad 100A from MSI.

 The 10.1 inch WindPad 100A sports a 1280x800 IPS display with an unnamed ARM Cortex A9 dual-core processer under the hood, but we're guessing it's most likely the Tegra 2.
+It also packs 1GB RAM, up to 32GB of internal storage, SD card reader, and a USB port.
+It's said to be running "the latest version of Android", and while we're not sure if that means Android 3.0 or 3.1, we can safely say that it is running Honeycomb.
 Read More

 MSI announced two new tablets at CES 2011: the Android-powered WindPad 100A and the Windows-operated WindPad 100W.